ncochran195/ng2boot_war/readme.txt

 //--  FRONTEND EXAMPLE EXPLANATION  --//
 The Angular 2 portion has examples of an injectible service, as well as handling callbacks with the observe/subscribe  pattern (DataService.ts/news.component.ts).
 Additionally, there is a router (router.component.ts) that is used to route between two dummy components (table.component.ts and news.component.ts).
 Also shown is how to use component-custom styles (app/styles/*) and global styles (app/styles.css).
 Finally, responsive bootstrap is shown working (table.component.ts/html).
 Each component has a boarder, to show the scope and composition of each component.

+To access the site, the default username is "user" and the password is printed in console logs, search for "Using generated security password"